What is a SEPA transfer? (Everything you need to know)

 A SEPA Credit Transfer is the most common type of SEPA transfer.

-It’s the standard method used for most banks.
+It’s the standard method used by most banks (though this is about to change).

 You’ll give your bank the recipient's name and IBAN, and they’ll make the transfer.